 Byte Array to a text file

-C# is a strongly typed language.
-That means that every object you create or use in a C# program must have a specific type.
-Byte is an immutable value type that represents unsigned integers with values that range from 0 to 255 .
+C# is renowned for being a strongly typed language, which implies that every object utilized or created within a C# program must possess a specific type.
+In this context, "byte" serves as an example of an immutable value type, adept at representing unsigned integers within a range spanning from 0 to 255.

 oFileStream.Write(byteData, 0, byteData.Length);